 The main problem is water, which you need to keep hydrated and which

 will be offered to you anywhere you have a meal.
 It is wisest to stick

-to the bottled variety, though many hotels and restaurants now have safe
+to the bottled variety, though most hotels and restaurants now have safe

 filtered water.
 And the biggest challenge is remembering to use the